What is the difference between properties and attributes in HTML?

 Example: Consider the following HTML code snippet.

-Now, let us consider that the user inputs “1234” into the input field.
-Getting the value of the “value” attribute via element.getAttribute(“value”) will return “Phone Number:” because we have provided this as the initial value of this attribute in the source code.
+In the webpage above, let us consider that the user inputs “1234” into the input field.
+Getting the value of the “value” attribute via element.getAttribute(“value”) would return “Phone Number:” because we have provided this as the initial value of this attribute in the source code.
 But getting the value of the “value” property via element.value will return “1234” because the “value” property gets updated with the new value, but not the “value” attribute.

 Now we have a basic idea about the difference, let us dive deep and learn about more differences.

 Attribute: Attributes are defined by HTML and are used to customize a tag.

 The output is 2 because the two attributes are: id=”AttributeDemo” and onclick=”myFunction()”.

 Note: The document.getElementsById(‘AttributeDemo’).attributes code snippet returns a collection of the specified node’s attributes, as a NamedNodeMap object.
 To access the nodes, we can use the generic indexing method.
 Replace the following line in the above code snippet.

 The attributes have a data type of string.
 So no matter the value of the attribute, it will always return a string.

 Default attributes (non-user-defined) change when corresponding property changes and vice-versa.